tc39/notes/es7/2016-05/may-25.md

 ??: Unfortunately we will not able to cover all topics.
 There is a priority for proposals that have to advance in this meeting.
 The target is for each topic one hour of discussion maximum.
 We will see how that will work out...

-__NOTE from Istvan__: The formal Ecma rule is that any proposal that has to be voted upon formally (i.e. one vote per member company present in the voting) in an Ecma TC is a publication at least 15 days before the TC meeting.
+__NOTE from István__: The formal Ecma rule is that any proposal that has to be voted upon formally (i.e. one vote per member company present in the voting) in an Ecma TC is a publication at least 15 days before the TC meeting.
 Anything shorten that that can be introduced, discussed, move forward for further discussion, consideration, etc... but a "formal" TC decision is not possible.

 ## [Decorators](https://github.com/tc39/proposal-decorators) (YK, BT)